P3rf3ctXZer0/Pixelmon-BYOI/README.md

 # Actively Supporting Development

 ![Bisect Hosting](https://media.discordapp.net/attachments/701616152266407998/779578734087766016/vertical_dark_text.png?width=1442&height=469 "Bisect Hosting")

-* We are now proudly supported by "Bisect Hosting" If you are looking for a stable and easy to understand server host with prompt and effective support for all your problems please consider giving them a try as I have been using them off and on since 2017 and I have to say compared to the competitors; they are bar none one of the best hosts out there.
+* We are now proudly supported by "Bisect Hosting" If you are looking for a stable and easy to understand server host with prompt and effective support for all your server related problems.
+Please consider giving them a try as I have been using them off and on since 2017 and I have to say compared to the competitors; they are bar none one of the best hosts out there.
 Lag-less and dedicated to performance their servers are fast and reliable.

-* Use promo code "Zer0G" for a chunk off the service fee.
+* Use promo code **"Zer0G"** for 25% off the service fee for the first month.
+I recommend most people use a "4GB" package but you can also buy more or less if you need it.
 Also, it helps support this and other future projects I release. ~ xWingedTenacityx#7693

 # Alternative links

 * Legend - CC = Curse Client - TL = Technic Launcher - MC = MultiMC Client

-* MultiMC Alternative Download Link - https://dl.dropboxusercontent.com/s/4kgo15i3949hr69/Pixelmon%20Evolved-MC-40.0.0.zip?dl=1
+* MultiMC Alternative Download Link - https://www.dropbox.com/s/eeutdllj79l7bi3/Pixelmon%20Evolved-MC-42.0.0.zip?dl=1

 * Technic Launcher Link - https://www.technicpack.net/modpack/pixelmon-evolved-zer0-edition.1763938